Circadian Rhythm Sleep Disorders

 Changes in Behavior to Improve Sleep

 Exposure of the eyes to bright light at appropriate times may be the most helpful strategy.
 Such exposure helps reset the internal clock.
-For example, travelers should spend time in sunlight, particularly in the morning, after they reach their destination (see Problems in Transit : Sleep Disturbance (Jet Lag)).
+For example, to minimize jet lag, travelers should spend time in sunlight, particularly in the morning, after they reach their destination.
 Shift workers should spend time in bright light (sunlight or artificial light) at times when they should be awake.
 Wearing sunglasses on the way home from work reduces exposure to bright light before bedtime and may help shift workers fall asleep more easily after arriving home.
 While shift workers are asleep, they should make the bedroom as dark and quiet as possible.
 Sleep masks and white-noise devices can be used.
 Exposure to bright light in the morning may help people with delayed sleep disorder.
 Bright light in the evening may help people with advanced sleep disorder.

 Another strategy is to gradually shift the sleep-wake schedule to the one that is desired.
 Travelers may benefit from gradually shifting their schedule to approximate that of their destination, beginning well ahead of travel time.

 If symptoms persist, sleep aids with effects that last only a short time (short-acting drugs) may help people with insomnia sleep better, and drugs that stimulate the brain (such as modafinil) may help people feel more alert during the day, or, for people with shift work disorder, during their awake time.
 However, these drugs do not adjust the body rhythms any faster.